-Dwarf fothergilla is a great multi-season shrub offering white flowers in spring, good gray-green leaves in summer and yellow, orange and red color in autumn.
+Dwarf fothergilla is a small, multi-season shrub with white, bottlebrush-like flowers in spring, blue-green leaves in summer turning a kaleidoscope of color in autumn.

 - North America

 - Full sun (6 hrs direct light daily),

 - Zone 5 (Chicago),